LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

 flat single dimensional index into the multi-dimensional index space, calling the provided lambda with the appropriate indices.

-.. note:: CombiningAdapter currently only supports ``RAJA::RangeSegment`` and
+.. note:: CombiningAdapter currently only supports
           ``RAJA::TypedRangeSegment`` segments.